SIR THOMAS POMEROY Knt. born about 1360 died 10 March 1426

 France 1 year in 1422:

-Thomas Pomeray, at Brest Garrison, 1389 1 year: It seems likely that it was Thomas who married Joan
+Thomas Pomeray, at Brest Garrison, 1389 1 year.
+This was

 If Thomas, the 5th and youngest son, was born around 1328 , having accompanied his brothers on campaign in

 1372 when he was 15 or 16 - in those times it was fairly common for